Skip to content

 New in version 0.6.

-devenv container <name> can generate an OCI container from your development environment.
+Use devenv container build <name> to generate an OCI container from your development environment.

-By default shell and processes containers are predefined and you can craft your own!
+By default, shell and processes containers are predefined.
+You can also craft your own!

 Examples of what devenv container can do:

-• devenv container shell: Generate a container starting the environment, equivalent of using devenv shell.
+• devenv container build shell: Generate a container and start the environment, equivalent of using devenv shell.

-• devenv container processes: Generate a container starting processes, equivalent of using devenv up.
+• devenv container build processes: Generate a container and start processes, equivalent of using devenv up.

-• devenv container <name> --registry docker://ghcr.io/ --copy: Copy the container <name> into the GitHub package registry.
+• devenv container --registry docker://ghcr.io/ copy <name>: Copy the container <name> into the GitHub package registry.

-• devenv container <name> --docker-run: Run the container <name> using Docker.
+• devenv container run <name>: Run the container <name> using Docker.

 Entering the development environment